Mitch1000/vim/README.md

 # VIM Configuration
-A vim configuration for fun viming.
+A neo vim configuration for fun viming.

 ## Installation